dotnet/csharpstandard/standard/classes.md

 A get accessor corresponds to a parameterless method with a return value of the property type.
 Except as the target of an assignment, when a property is referenced in an expression, the get accessor of the property is invoked to compute the value of the property ([§11.2.2](expressions.md#1122-values-of-expressions)).
 The body of a get accessor shall conform to the rules for value-returning methods described in [§14.6.11](classes.md#14611-method-body).
 In particular, all `return` statements in the body of a get accessor shall specify an expression that is implicitly convertible to the property type.
 Furthermore, the endpoint of a get accessor shall not be reachable.

-A set accessor corresponds to a method with a single value parameter of the property type and a `void` return type.
-The implicit parameter of a set accessor is always named value.
-When a property is referenced as the target of an assignment ([§11.18](expressions.md#1118-assignment-operators)), or as the operand of `++` or `–-` ([§11.7.14](expressions.md#11714-postfix-increment-and-decrement-operators), [§11.8.6](expressions.md#1186-prefix-increment-and-decrement-operators)), the set accessor is invoked with an argument that provides the new value ([§11.18.2](expressions.md#11182-simple-assignment)).
-The body of a set accessor shall conform to the rules for `void` methods described in [§14.6.11](classes.md#14611-method-body).
-In particular, return statements in the set accessor body are not permitted to specify an expression.
-Since a set accessor implicitly has a parameter named `value`, it is a compile-time error for a local variable or constant declaration in a set accessor to have that name.
+A `set` accessor corresponds to a method with a single value parameter of the property type and a `void` return type.
+The implicit parameter of a `set` accessor is always named `value`.
+When a property is referenced as the target of an assignment ([§11.18](expressions.md#1118-assignment-operators)), or as the operand of `++` or `–-` ([§11.7.14](expressions.md#11714-postfix-increment-and-decrement-operators), [§11.8.6](expressions.md#1186-prefix-increment-and-decrement-operators)), the `set` accessor is invoked with an argument that provides the new value ([§11.18.2](expressions.md#11182-simple-assignment)).
+The body of a `set` accessor shall conform to the rules for `void` methods described in [§14.6.11](classes.md#14611-method-body).
+In particular, return statements in the `set` accessor body are not permitted to specify an expression.
+Since a `set` accessor implicitly has a parameter named `value`, it is a compile-time error for a local variable or constant declaration in a `set` accessor to have that name.

 Based on the presence or absence of the get and set accessors, a property is classified as follows: